 The 7th Annual G. Lynn Powell Lecture Series.
-Featuring Speaker: Dr. Michael DiTolla, The Modern Restorative Practice
+Featuring Speaker: Michael C. DiTolla, DDS The Modern Restorative Practice

 The Modern Restorative Practice